 As a homeowner, you know that gutters are one of the most important things to maintain.
-Our gutters can be affected by the weather and different seasons call for different gutter maintenance methods.
-Making sure that you are staying up to date on your gutter maintenance can help prevent gutter problems in the future.
+They gutters can be affected by the weather and different seasons call for different maintenance methods.
+Making sure that you are staying up to date on your gutter maintenance can help prevent problems in the future.

 But how do you go about making sure that your gutters are properly maintained?
 That’s what we’re here for.
 Think of this as your ultimate guide to gutter maintenance.
-We’ll cover everything you need to know, from how to prepare your gutters during the fall, safely maintaining your gutters in the spring and summer, common gutter problems, and how (and why) to install gutter guards.
+We’ll cover everything you need to know, from how to prepare them during the fall, safe maintenance in the spring and summer, common problems, and how (and why) to install gutter guards.
 So, buckle up and get ready for a deep dive into gutter maintenance.

 We’ll first take a look at how you can take time in the fall to prepare your home for the winter months.
 Life starts ramping up into high gear during the fall.
 Kids return back to school, new events and sports schedules come into play and this all leaves less time available for the must-be-done projects on your to-do list that just keeps getting longer.
 But there is one item that should not be put off for too long: your exterior fall clean up.
 This type of cleaning is not only for the spring and getting it done during the fall months will avoid potential home exterior problems once the colder temperatures hit.